Vietnam.vn - Nền tảng quảng bá Việt Nam

 From July 1, 2024, when the Law on Identification takes effect, the time limit for issuing identification cards is unified to 7 working days, for all cases of issuance, exchange, and re-issuance.

-The National Assembly Standing Committee said that with the current regulations on centralized database management, checking and comparing citizen identification data needs to be done at the identification data center to ensure accuracy nationwide.
+The National Assembly Standing Committee said that with current regulations on centralized database management, checking and comparing citizen identification data needs to be done at the identification data center to ensure accuracy nationwide.

 On the other hand, organizing the printing and issuance of ID cards centrally will save costs on purchasing equipment, supplies, raw materials and card printing costs.

-Therefore, the Law on Identification only assigns one focal point, the identification management agency of the Ministry of Public Security, the authority to issue identification cards, which is consistent with current technology and management practices.
+Therefore, the Law on Identification only assigns one focal point, the identification management agency of the Ministry of Public Security, with the authority to issue identification cards, which is consistent with current technology and management practices.

 Source link